How The Pentagon Plans To Spend That Extra $61 Billion

 "The way the Pentagon and many of us in Congress are looking at this is, we've got some catch-up to do these two years," he said.

-This big hike in military spending has broad support from both Republicans and Democrats, who also approved more for non-military spending as well.
+This big hike in military spending has broad support from both Republicans and Democrats, who also approved more for nonmilitary spending as well.

-Trump threatened to veto the bill, but reluctantly signed it Friday to avert a government shutdown.
+Trump threatened to veto the bill, but he reluctantly signed it Friday to avert a government shutdown.

 Harrison, the budget analyst, says new weapons and health care costs keep rising rapidly.
 To maintain current levels, he says, the Pentagon needs to spend about 3 percent above inflation every year.